SteveGilham/altcode.test/README.md

 ### Tooling

-It is assumed that .net core 3.1.300 is available  (`dotnet`) -- try https://www.microsoft.com/net/download
+It is assumed that .net 5.0.100 or later is available  (`dotnet`) -- try https://www.microsoft.com/net/download

 ### Bootstrapping